Skip to main content

 Treating arthritis

 Medications are often used to treat arthritis because they can reduce chronic pain and inflammation.
 Painkillers and over-the-counter anti-inflammatory medications may help arthritis pain.
 Corticosteroids can suppress the immune system and reduce inflammation.
-For conditions such as rheumatoid arthritis or lupus, disease-modifying antirheumatic drugs (DMARDs) can stop the immune system from attacking healthy joints.
-Biologic response modifiers target protein molecules that are involved in the immune response and help reduce inflammation.
+For conditions like rheumatoid arthritis or lupus, disease-modifying antirheumatic drugs (DMARDs) can stop the immune system from attacking healthy joints.
+Biologic response modifiers target protein molecules involved in the immune response and help reduce inflammation.

 Inflammation can be well controlled with anti-inflammatories, but this is usually a supplement and not the main treatment,” says Dr. Biernacki.
 “This should function as an assistive treatment, and not the core treatment.”